sriksven/IntentDriftWatch/README.md

 This is detected by comparing embeddings generated at different time periods.

 Examples:
-- The word “apple” shifting between meaning a fruit vs. the company.
+- The word "apple" shifting between meaning a fruit vs. the company.
-- “AI safety” shifting from academic alignment to political or regulatory contexts.
+- "AI safety" shifting from academic alignment to political or regulatory contexts.

 In this system:
 - Embeddings are generated using SentenceTransformers.